luanaftrindade/luanaftrindade/README.md

 welcome to my gitHub! 👩‍💻✨

 ## about me
-I'm a software developer that loves to work with web development (mostly with JavaScript and React.js).
+I'm a portuguese software developer that loves to work with web development (mostly with JavaScript and React.js).

 ## let's connect!
 📧 Interested in connecting or discussing opportunities?
 Feel free to drop me a line at luanatrindade.dev@gmail.com 📬